peterthomet/MetaTrader-5-and-4-Tools/README.md

 <br/>
 <br/>

 MT5 uses the key codes not the characters.
+The characters listed here are based on this QWERTZ keyboard layout.
+If your keyboard layout is different, be sure you use the same keys, not the corresponding characters.

 <br/>